How to Stop a Puppy From Jumping Up on People

 Published Date: February 27, 2018

-For this Omaha dog training session we worked with Benji, a 6-month-old Australian Shepherd / Rottweiler mix who likes to jump up on people.
+For this Omaha dog training session we worked with Benji, a 6-month-old Australian Shepherd / Rottweiler mix.
+His guardians wanted to learn how to stop a puppy from jumping up on people.

 Puppies are often taught to jump up on us from a young age.
 They are cute, they want to get close to us and jump up on our legs as a result.
-We reach over and pet the pup when it does this, essentially teaching a puppy jumping up is the way to ask for attention from people.
+We reach out and pet the puppy when they jump.
+This teaches the puppy that jumping is how to get attention from people.

-If the guardians call or text one another each time they are heading home, they should be able to practice this a few times a day.
-Each practice will probably only last 1-3 minutes, but if they do it consistently for a month or so, Benji should learn that people prefer when dogs don’t jump up on them.
+If the guardians call or text each other when they are going home, they can practice this a few times daily.
+Each practice will likely last only 1 to 3 minutes.
+If Benji does this regularly for a month, he should learn that people prefer when dogs don’t jump on them.

-After showing his guardians this dog behavior tip to stop dog jumping, we sat down to discuss his daily life and a few other dog behavior problems.
+After showing his guardians this tip to stop dog jumping, we sat down to talk about Benji’s daily life and other dog behavior issues.

 A big problem was Benji’s dislike of the kennel.
 He had protested in it so intensely that what was left was a crate barely held together.
 Recognizing that the crate was causing him distress, the guardians started dropping him off at a local dog day care.

-I wish more people would recognize a dog protesting about the kennel is communicating its in distress.
-All too often I see people who’s “solution” is to get a stronger kennel.
-But if your child was in distress about something, would you want to make it harder for them to move away or help it get over the fear in the first place.
+I wish more people would recognize a dog protesting about the kennel is communicating they’re in distress.
+All too often I see people whose “solution” is to get a stronger kennel.
+If your child is upset about something, would you want to make it harder for them?
+Or would you help them overcome their fear?

-To help eliminate the dog’s fear of the kennel, I walked Benji’s guardians through a kennel training exercise I have developed over the years.
+To help eliminate a dog’s fear of the kennel, I walked Benji’s guardians through a kennel training exercise I have developed over the years.

-If the guardians take their time, practice regularly and use this positive dog training approach, Benji should get over his fear of the kennel and see it as a safe place to go and hang out or get away.
+If the guardians take their time and practice regularly, Benji can overcome his fear of the kennel.
+He will learn to see it as a safe place to relax and hang out.

 I also went over ways to reward Benji when he offers desired behaviors, how to pet with a purpose and the importance of rules and enforcing them so the dog sees the humans acting as leaders (in the dog’s eyes).

 The guardians should also look for triggers, things they do before they leave that Benji has associated with them leaving.
-By repeating these actions independently of actually leaving, the humans can help reduce things that stress Benji and cause him to think they are about to leave.
+By doing these actions without leaving, the humans can help reduce what stresses Benji.
+This helps him not think they are about to leave.

 Another exercise I showed them was teaching a dog to focus.
 This is a great way to redirect a dog’s attention away from things it may be reactive to.